Pinecall

 });

-Now Julia answers both phone calls and WhatsApp messages.
+Now the agent answers both phone calls and WhatsApp messages.
 Same prompt, same tools, no extra code.

 Deploy options#